WATER RESOURCES ENGINEERING DEPARTMENT

 ■ Undergraduate study: Water Resources Engineering Department awards a Bachelor of Science (BSc.) degree in the fields of Water Resources Engineering after four (4) academic years

-■ Postgraduate study: It consists of Two (2) years of academic study towards MSc. degree in Water Resources Engineering.
+■ Postgraduate study: It consists of Two (2) years of academic study towards an MSc. degree in Water Resources Engineering.

 The studying program of this department consists of theoretical and practical courses along with using laboratories, computer applications, and modern engineering tools necessary for engineering practice.
 Since 1995, one thousand one hundred and twenty-four (1124) Bachelor students have graduated from the department in 20 classes.

 Water Resources Engineering Department aims to provide students with analytical and professional abilities to identify, formulate, and solve problems in water resources engineering.
-It aims to introduce the students to the water-related problems at national, regional and international levels.
+It aims to introduce the students to water-related problems at national, regional, and international levels.
 Furthermore, our department seeks to prepare students and engineers who have the knowledge, skills, and qualities necessary to pursue a professional license, advanced level studies, and practice and leadership in the water resources engineering profession.